 Connecting Cloudflare

-Follow our step-by-step guide to add your site to Cloudflare and connect it with DropInBlog.
+Follow our step-by-step guide or watch the video below to add your site to Cloudflare and connect it with DropInBlog.

 Start by visiting Cloudflare.com, then click the Sign up button in the upper-right corner of the homepage.